 St. Patrick’s Day may be over but Reubens are good year-round, which is why you should use up any leftover corned beef that remains to make these taquitos.
 Oh yea you better believe I mixed Mexican and Irish into one amazing appetizer (or entree).

 I was inspired to do such a thing after experiencing Irish eggrolls for the first time and figured I could expand it into other food genres.
 Cooked corned beef is mixed with shredded cabbage and creamy swiss, then rolled into white corn tortillas to be oven-fried with a light spray of cooking oil.
 While they bake, whip up the thousand island dipping sauce and you’ll be ready to dive in.

 P.S.
 Job hunt news: I had a second phone interview for the job I told you about last week!
 The one with the writing assignment.
 Overall I think it went well and enjoyed the conversation.
 Unfortunately I blanked and then blundered a bit over one question, but managed to compose myself and continue on without another hitch.
 Hopefully I will receive good news in a week or two regarding the next step in the process!

-1 cup plain Greek yogurt (I used 0% Chobani)
+- 1 cup plain Greek yogurt (or mayonnaise)

 - Preheat oven to 425 degrees.
 Cover a large baking sheet with aluminum foil and spray lightly with cooking spray.

-- In a large bowl mix together cabbage, corned beef, cheese and caraway until well blended.
+- In a large bowl mix together cabbage, corned beef, cream cheese, cheese, and caraway until well blended.
 Add salt and pepper to taste.